Hyperbolic Geometry and the Helfrich Functional: Critica of

-In addition, equilibria for $-\mathcal{G}_R$ also satisfy $\partial_nH=0$ along their boundaries.
-We will next show that the boundary components are circles and lines of curvature along which $H$ is constant.
-Let $C$ be any connected component of $\partial\Sigma$.
-Since $\nu_3\equiv 0$ holds along $C$, the surface $\Sigma$ meets the plane $\{z=0\}$ in a right angle along $C$.
-Therefore, the outward pointing unit conormal to $C$ satisfies $n=-E_3$.
+holds, where $q:=X\cdot\nu$ is the support function.
+We claim that the boundary integral on the right-hand side vanishes.
+To see this, observe that since $\nu_3\equiv 0$ holds along $\partial\Sigma$, the surface $\Sigma$ meets the plane $\{z=0\}$ in a right angle along $\partial\Sigma$.
+Therefore, the outward pointing unit conormal to $\partial\Sigma$ satisfies $n=-E_3$.
 We then have (see (2) of \cite{PP1})